mozilla-services/server-syncstorage/deployment/README.rst

 syncstorage we need independent security groups for the webheads, the dbnodes, and the elasticache cluster.

-  * A "sync2-sg-web" EC2 security group for the webheads, allowing inbound traffic on ports 22 and 80.
+  * A "syncstorage-sg-web" EC2 security group for the webheads, allowing inbound traffic on ports 22 and 80.
-  * A "sync2-sg-db" RDS security group to contain the dbnodes, allowing access from machines in the "sync2-sg-web" security group.
+  * A "syncstorage-sg-db" RDS security group to contain the dbnodes, allowing access from machines in the "syncstorage-sg-web" security group.
-  * A "sync2-sg-cache" ElastiCache security group for the elasticache instance, allowing access from machines in the "sync2-sg-web" security group.
+  * A "syncstorage-sg-cache" ElastiCache security group for the elasticache instance, allowing access from machines in the "syncstorage-sg-web" security group.

 Load Balancer
 ~~~~~~~~~~~~~

-Create a "sync2-lb" instance of Elastic Load Balancer.
+Create a "syncstorage-lb" instance of Elastic Load Balancer.
 Configure it to
 accept HTTP traffic only, and forward it as HTTP traffic.

 (XXX TODO: confer with JR and Ops on how to use HTTPS rather than HTTP)